-One of the most historic cities of India, Agra should be on the list of travellers planning a quick getaway from Delhi this monsoon.
-Pulsating with a glorious past, it is home to three World Heritage Sites, popular local cuisine and is a shopper’s paradise. eTaxigo offers an attractive reasonable price for an outstation trip from Delhi to Agra, check our price.
+One of the premier historic cities of India, Agra should get on the list of travellers planning a fast getaway from Delhi this monsoon.
+Pulsating with an excellent past, it’s home to 3 World Heritage Sites, popular local cuisine and a shopper’s paradise. eTaxigo offers an attractive reasonable price for an outstation trip from Delhi to Agra, check our price.

-Among the delicacies, Petha from Panchhi Petha at the Hari Parvat crossing is a must try.
+Among the delicacies, Petha from Panchhi Petha at the Hari Parvat crossing is a must-try.
 Available in a variety of flavours, right from paan to kesar, the store also has the tasty dal moth on its menu.
-Deviram Sweets at Mahatma Gandhi Road is famous for its Bedai – a popular breakfast item of Agra.
 It is a type of ‘kachori’ served hot with spicy potato gravy.

 If you’re planning to stay in Agra, there are accommodations available for all kinds of budget.
-You could spend a comfy night at the Taj Hotel and Convention Centre that has a refreshing rooftop infinity pool with magical views of the Taj Mahal.
+You could spend a comfy night at the Taj Hotel and Convention Centre.
+It has a refreshing rooftop infinity pool with magical views of the Taj Mahal.
 You can have a captivating candlelight dinner at their restaurant.
-Daawat-e-Nawab that offers authentic classics like kebab, biryani, tikkas and tandoori favourites and a wide assortment of Indian breads.
+Daawat-e-Nawab offers authentic classics like kebab, biryani, tikkas, and tandoori favorites and a wide assortment of Indian bread.

 Some of the best places to shop in the city are Sadar Bazaar for leather goodies; Shoe Market for a variety of shoes at reasonable prices and Kinari Bazaar for home decor items such as handicrafts, textiles marble, glassware and much more.